claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 ### Other Slack Stuff

+- To quote a Slack message:
+  - Copy the text you want to quote, paste it into a new message... but prefix it with `>`
 - Common:
   - Cmd: ?command --help - Will give you the options for whatever command is
   - Cmd: ?++ @person - Give thing (ie person) a karma point